- Former Professor of Ethnic Studies at the University of Colorado, Boulder

 In the mid-1970s, Churchill attended Sangamon State University, an “experimental” school for student radicals in Illinois, which later became the University of Illinois at Springfield.
 There, Churchill received his B.A. in Technological Communications in 1974 and an M.A. in Communications Theory in 1975.
 By 1978, he had found employment as an affirmative action officer at the University of Colorado at Boulder.

 Beginning in 1983, Churchill became active in the American Indian Movement (AIM) of Colorado, a chapter of the AIM National.
-Today he serves as the chapter’s co-director.
+He also served a stint as the chapter’s co-director.

 In 1990 Churchill was hired as an associate professor at UC Boulder, though he lacked the proper credentials for the position.
 After being turned down by both the Sociology and Political Science departments, in 1991 he was granted early tenure in the Communications department on the basis of his claim to be a member of the Ketoowah Cherokee tribe.
 (Documents in Churchill’s University personnel file explain that he was granted tenure in a “special opportunity position,” with the intention of facilitating the recruitment of “a more diverse faculty.”)

-Churchill describes himself in the following way: “Although I’m best known by my colonial name, Ward Churchill, the name I prefer is Kenis, an Ojibwe name bestowed by my [Native American] wife’s uncle.”
-In a speech in Vancouver, Churchill told his audience: “I have to say, I have to bring you greetings from the elders of the Keetoowah Band of Cherokee, my people.”
+In a note in the online magazine Socialism and Democracy in the early 2000s, Churchill described himself in the following way: “Although I’m best known by my colonial name, Ward Churchill, the name I prefer is Kenis, an Ojibwe name bestowed by my [Native American] wife’s uncle.”
+In a 2005 speech in Vancouver, Churchill told his audience: “I have to say, I have to bring you greetings from the elders of the Keetoowah Band of Cherokee, my people.”

 The United Keetoowah Band would later clarify that Churchill had never been an authentic member of the tribe, but that he was awarded an honorary associate membership in 1994, as were Bill Clinton and a number of other people.
 The Keetoowah Band further states that while it has never rescinded Churchill’s associate membership, it stopped recognizing such memberships in 1994.